oracle/ojdbc-extensions/ojdbc-provider-jackson-oson/README.md

 ## Running This Jar Directly

-This module has no interactive setup helper, but the jar can still be run directly to print basic information about it:
+Running the jar directly gives you a friendly introduction:

 ```bash
 java -jar ojdbc-provider-jackson-oson-1.1.0.jar
 ```

+It prints the module's name and version, a short description, and a link to the docs.

 For direct `java -jar` execution, `ojdbc-provider-common-1.1.0.jar` must be present in the same directory as this jar.

-This prints the module name, version, a one-line description, and a link to this README, then exits immediately without reading from standard input.
-Passing `--setup` explains that this module has no wizard, instead of running one.

 ## Building the provider module
 1. Clone the repository: